Which operating systems/phones are supported?

 Does the app integrate with other e-bike apps like SRAM AXS?

 You can connect your Strava and Komoot accounts to the app to upload ride data.
 Trek Central currently does not integrate with SRAM AXS or any other apps.

-What can I do if my phone keeps disconnecting from my TQ bike?
+What can I do if my phone keeps disconnecting?